SymfonyCasts/api-platform3/sfcasts/ignored-attributes.md

 after saving the `UserApiWrite` in your state processor, you would need to turn it into a `UserApiRead` and return *that*.

-Anyway, that's definitely more advanced, but if that's interesting and you try it out, let me know!
+Anyway, that's definitely more advanced, but if it's interesting, and you try it, let me know!

 Next up: Let's polish our new API resource by re-adding validation and security.